Parent Handbook

 Times Of School Sessions / Taught Time

-Children arrive at 8.45 am and go to their classes for registration.
+Children arrive at school on BwD SEN Transport (or with parents/carers) from 8.45am and go to their classes for registration by 9am.

-Lunch breaks and leisure activities run between 11.45 am and 1.30 pm to accommodate three lunch sittings according to age phase.
+Lunch breaks and leisure activities run between 11.30am and pm to accommodate lunch sittings according to age phase.

 Many classes have a drinks time in the morning and some may take this time in the afternoon also.
 Teachers use this time as an additional teaching opportunity.